About Our School

 Our Aims and Philosophy

-welcome each member of the group as an individual.
+Welcome each member as a valued individual.

-instill a sense of wonder and delight in the learning process
+Instill a sense of wonder and delight in the learning process.

 The Rising Moon Name